 The findings of Experiment 1 surprised us in two ways.
 First, the benefit of contextual variation for restudying on later recall was modest relative to prior findings.
-Although longer between-session intervals may have been a factor, participants also spent unequal time in the Session 1 and Session 2 contexts (30 min vs 5 min, respectively), unlike in prior studies.
-That disparity could have reduced opportunity for, and thereby weakened, encoding of Session 2 environmental cues.
-Thus, although we continued to use sessions separated by 48 hr, Session 1 and Session 2 had equal durations in Experiment 2.
-Second, we found that recalling information in a new Session 2 context negatively affected final test performance.
-To test whether this decrement was due to increased retrieval difficulty and reduced retrieval success in a new context (possibly due to reduced context reinstatement), we added a restudy cycle prior to retrieval practice in Session 2.
-We expected this restudy cycle to improve Session 2 retrieval success, and consequently final test performance, particularly for the varied context-test condition.
+Although longer between-session intervals may have been a factor, participants also spent unequal time in the Session-1 and Session-2 contexts (30 minutes vs. 5 minutes, respectively), unlike in prior studies.
+That disparity could have reduced opportunity for, and thereby weakened, encoding of Session-2 environmental cues.
+Thus, although we continued to use sessions separated by 48 hours, Session-1 and Session-2 had equal durations in Experiment 2.
+Second, we found that recalling information in a new Session-2 context negatively impacted final test performance.
+To test whether this decrement was due to increased retrieval difficulty and reduced retrieval success in a new context (possibly due to reduced context reinstatement), we added a restudy cycle prior to retrieval practice in Session-2.
+We expected this restudy cycle to improve Session-

+2 retrieval success, and consequently final test performance, particularly for the varied contexttest condition.